 Filing is mandatory for mergers that meet the turnover thresholds.
 No exceptions exist.

-Section 18(3) of the Act provides for voluntary notification of a merger that does not meet the jurisdictional thresholds (see further the response to question 5 above).
+Section 18(3) of the Act provides for voluntary notification of a merger that does not meet the jurisdictional thresholds.

 7 Do foreign-to-foreign mergers have to be notified and is there a local effects or nexus test?